Conservatives look for messages of fiscal restraint, national unity in today's throne speech | CBC News

 Gov. Gen. Julie Payette will deliver Liberal government's roadmap for pandemic recovery today

-The federal Conservatives are looking for signs that the Liberal government will take steps to rein in spending and unite Canadians in today's speech from the throne.
+The federal Conservatives say they are looking for signs that the Liberal government will take steps to rein in spending and unite Canadians in today's speech from the throne.

 Deputy Conservative Leader Candice Bergen and Conservative House Leader Gerard Deltell held a news conference ahead of today's speech, which will be delivered at 3 p.m.
 ET by Gov. Gen. Julie Payette, to lay out their expectations for the government's priorities.